| 1 | Common garter snake |

 Plains and common garter snakes are regularly found just metres from each other in the very same fields.
 Their daily lifestyle is similar, moving most between 1-3pm, and sticking close to water bodies without being fully aquatic.
 Even their diet is extremely similar, relying on amphibians with a 5-10% supplementary helping of earthworms.

-Yet the two are completely genetically separate, as they never interbreed and produce hybrids in the spots where they coexist.
+Yet the two are completely separate genetically, as they never interbreed and produce hybrids in the spots where they coexist.
 There are clearly differences which science hasn’t pinpointed yet, and the main confirmed one is that plains garter snakes are less flexible in their habitats, while common garter snakes can inhabit virtually anywhere except deserts (hence why they’re missing from Arizona).
-A study in Ohio found that common garters are more common in forests, while Thamnophis radix preferred wet prairies.
+A study in Ohio found that common garters are more common in forests, while plains garter snakes preferred wet prairies.

 Range: northern USA, Ontario.